llama-community/aave-bal-interest-rate-updates/README.md

   ) external;
 ```

-2. Sets the new reserve factor for the liquidity pool:
+2. Sets the new borrow cap for the liquidity pool:

 The function used to set the borrow cap comes from the `@aave-address-book` library